16 Premier League stars you won't believe played in a World Cup

 Shittu was a fine Championship defender who was always sharp in the tackle and strong in the air.
 Any QPR fan would tell you that, after 191 games across two spells for the club.

 Bolton supporters might disagree, though.
 Given the chance to step up to the Premier League with the Trotters in 2008, Shittu struggled and played just 12 games in 2008/09.
-But despite failing to make a single appearance for Bolton the following campaign, Shittu still found himself called up to the Super Eagles squad for that summer’s World Cup, playing in four matches.
-Lars Lagerback must have been a QPR fan.
+But despite failing to make a single appearance for Bolton the following campaign, the centre-back still found himself called up to the Super Eagles squad for that summer’s World Cup, playing in four matches.

-Brazil’s painful lack of quality strikers was brought into focus in the build-up to the 2014 World Cup, when Jo earned a call-up to the Seleção squad.
-A nation that once boasted the likes of Romario, Ronaldo, Ronaldinho and Rivaldo competing for places was suddenly being forced to slum it with the selection of a player who previously managed one goal in 21 Premier League games for Manchester City.

-Brought to the Etihad for £19m by Sven-Goran Eriksson, the Brazilian fared better during a loan spell with Everton but isn’t fondly remembered by either club thanks to a winning combination of low work-rate and some unsanctioned trips back to Brazil.
-His home country returned the favour by giving Jo three appearances at the 2014 World Cup, where he failed to score.
-Now at Nagoya Grampus, he was in line to make the 2018 squad too.
+Few could have predicted his career highlights would also include a World Cup with Jamaica, particularly as Sinclair had already been called up for England in 1995.
+He wasn’t brought on for the Three Lions, though, and when the Reggae Boyz came calling three years later the defender was only too happy to oblige.

 Get the best features, fun and footballing frolics straight to your inbox every week.